Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 The effect on the PLC of a product of a successful extension strategy:

-Price is the amount of money producers are willing to sell or consumer are willing to buy for the product.
+Price is the amount of money producers are willing to sell or consumer are willing to buy the product for.

 Different methods of pricing: